njmcode/nidc2021-textadv/README.md

 ## Usable items and other game logic

-The engine has no built-in commands for using items, but authors can easily add their own, along with logic for what items do.
+The engine has no built-in commands for using items, but authors can easily add their own, along with logic for how items behave.

 ### Location triggers